CtrlK

 Completeness

-Clearly answers both what ('Master authentication and authorization patterns including JWT, OAuth2, session management, and RBAC to build secure, scalable access control systems') and when ('Use when implementing auth systems, securing APIs, or debugging security issues') with explicit trigger guidance.
+Clearly answers both 'what' (authentication/authorization patterns including JWT, OAuth2, session management, RBAC for secure access control) and 'when' (explicit 'Use when implementing auth systems, securing APIs, or debugging security issues').

 3 / 3